Shaders

 - vkCmdSetExtraPrimitiveOverestimationSizeEXT, if

-enabled on the device, the following command must have been called in the
+enabled, the following command must have been called in the command buffer

 must have been called in the command buffer prior to drawing: